scibettas1/quiz/README.md

 # quiz
-a short quiz with a high score list
+a short video game trivia quiz, styled to look like an old arcade machine